Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: L y Equivalent-width Distribution

 To predict the expected number of Ly$\alpha$ emitters for a given EW distribution, we first need to calculate the detection sensitivity for each object's spectrum.
-We pre-compute these via Monte-Carlo simulations with the 1D spectra by adding a mock Ly$\alpha$ emission line to the reduced 1D spectra for each object, and recover the line flux of this mock line with its error in the same manner as we performed for the detected Ly$\alpha$ emission lines.
+We precompute these via MC simulations with the 1D spectra by adding a mock Ly$\alpha$ emission line to the reduced 1D spectra for each object and recover the line flux of this mock line with its error in the same manner as we performed for the detected Ly$\alpha$ emission lines.
 We create this mock emission line having an intrinsic line profile equal to the best-fit asymmetric Gaussian profile of our highest-S/N Ly$\alpha$ emission detected in z7\_GND\_42912.
-This is a reasonable choice as the emission line from z7\_GND\_42912 has a somewhat representative shape of the line profile with its FWHM ($\sim$9\AA) close to the median of our all S/N$>$4 emission lines.
+This is a reasonable choice as the emission line from z7\_GND\_42912 has a somewhat representative shape of the line profile with its FWHM ($\sim$9\AA) close to the median of all our S/N$>$4 emission lines.
 We estimate the Ly$\alpha$ detection sensitivity with 3\AA\ spacing for all observed targets individually (Figure \ref{fig:mosfire_detection_limit}).
 This detection sensitivity reflects observing conditions, instrument throughput, and sky emission lines.
-As the shape of the mock emission line profile could affect the estimated emission line sensitivity, we test a narrower choice of the mock emission line profile with FWHM = 5\AA\ as well.
+As the shape of the mock emission-line profile could affect the estimated emission-line sensitivity, we test a narrower choice of the mock emission-line profile with FWHM = 5\AA\ as well.
 Although its sharper profile provides a slightly lower detection limit, the overall difference of the line detection limit between FWHM = 5 and 9\AA\ does not exceed the $\sim$10\% level.